temporal-community/temporal-ai-agent/setup.md

     - Note, there is failure built in to this demo (the train booking step) to show how the agent can handle failures and retry.
 See Tool Configuration below for details.
 #### Configuring Agent Goal: goal_match_train_invoice
 NOTE: This goal was developed for an on-stage demo and has failure (and its resolution) built in to show how the agent can handle failures and retry.
-* Finding a match requires a key from [Football Data](https://www.football-data.org).
+* Omit `FOOTBALL_DATA_API_KEY` from .env for the `SearchFixtures` tool to automatically return mock Premier League fixtures.
+Finding a real match requires a key from [Football Data](https://www.football-data.org).
 Sign up for a free account, then see the 'My Account' page to get your API token.
-Set `FOOTBALL_DATA_API_KEY` to this value.
-If the key is omitted, the `SearchFixtures` tool automatically returns mock Premier League fixtures (3 months into the future only).
 * We use a mock function to search for trains.
 Start the train API server to use the real API: `python thirdparty/train_api.py`
 * * The train activity is 'enterprise' so it's written in C# and requires a .NET runtime.
 See the [.NET backend](#net-(enterprise)-backend) section for details on running it.
 * Requires a Stripe key for the `create_invoice` tool.
 Set this in the `STRIPE_API_KEY` environment variable in .env